ai-mbl/unet/README.md

-# example-exercise
+# unet-exercise

-This is an example exercise repo for DL@MBL.
+In this exercise repo for DL@MBL you will learn about the U-Net and implement a configurable version yourself.
 Please see the exercise guidelines for more information.

 ## Setup